conversejs/converse.js/docs/source/plugin_development.rst

 Dealing with asynchronicity
 ---------------------------

-Due to the asynchronous nature of XMPP, many subroutines in Converse.js execute at different times and not necessarily in the same order.
+Due to the asynchronous nature of XMPP, many subroutines in Converse execute at different times and not necessarily in the same order.

 In many cases, when you want to execute a piece of code in a plugin, you first